 5.4.2 End a DTM RX Test

 The LE Test End Command stops all ongoing tests.
-In TX test mode, the Parameter value of the number of the received packets is zero in the returned HCI event.
 In RX test mode, the number of the received packets is the number of packets that have been actually received.

 Figure 5-6 End command